 The Company has capitalized certain costs of internally developed software for internal use.
 The estimated useful life of costs capitalized is evaluated for each specific project.
 Amortization begins in the period in which the software is ready for its intended use.

-Depreciation and amortization expense, incurred by the Company, related to property and equipment was approximately \$1.0 million and \$978,000 for the three months ended March 31, 2008 and 2009, respectively.
+Depreciation and amortization expense, related to property and equipment was approximately \$978,000 and \$797,000 for the three months ended March 31, 2009 and 2010, respectively.

 (8) Commitments